One of the major things I have always concentrated on in all my businesses is creating systems.

 After all, no one is pressuring you with deadlines to get you to do more marketing.
-All the seemingly urgent issues generally fall into the fulfillment and administration functions.
+All the seemingly urgent issues generally fall into the fulfilment and administration functions.

 This causes the common situation where the business is struggling, even though they might be offering excellent products and services.

-The problem is that customers don’t find out how good your products and services are until they have bought.
+The problem is that customers don’t find out how good your products and services are until they make a purchase.
 And if your marketing and sales systems aren’t in place, they will never buy in the first place and find out how good you are.
 It’s a vicious cycle.

 Some rely on reputation and word of mouth.
-While these are great, it takes a very long time to build up enough business purely on reputation.
+While these are great, it takes a very long time to generate enough leads and convert to customers purely on reputation.

 Very few business problems can’t be cured with more money coming in.